jtsu/IOSXE_Post_ConfigDiff/README.md

 **NOTE:** The guestshell environment will persist across reboots.
 To return to a default state, destory the guestshell and enable guestshell again.

-## Optional - System Proxy Settings for GuestShell
+## Optional Configuration - System Proxy Settings for GuestShell
 If a proxy server is needed in your enviroment, you'll need to configure the following proxy settings in GuestShell.

 - Create a proxy.sh shell script to add the proxy settings to the system profile.